ang-yu/ang-yu.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year PhD student in sociology at UW-Madison.
-I also obatin an Master's degree in statitiscs from the same university.
-My interest lies at the intersection of sociology and statistics.
-In particular, I develop tools of causal inference and nonparametric statitiscs and apply them to study SES and racial inequalities in income, education, health, etc.
+I also obatined an Master's degree in statitiscs from the same university.
+I am interested in developing and applying statistically rigorious tools to address social inequalities.
+In particular, my methodological interests are in causal inference and nonparametric statitiscs.
+And my substantive interests are in social stratification and mobility, sociology of education, and health disparities.

 You can find my CV [here](https://ang-yu.github.io/files/MyCV.pdf).